 Security precautions in place to protect the loss, misuse or alteration of your information

 When you give us personal information, we take steps to ensure that it’s treated securely.
-Any sensitive information (such as credit or debit card details) is encrypted and protected with 128 Bit encryption on SSL.
+Any sensitive information, (such as credit or debit card details), is encrypted and protected with 128 Bit encryption on SSL.
 When you are on a secure page, a lock icon will appear on the bottom of web browsers such as Microsoft Internet Explorer or Google Chrome.

-Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
-As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
+Non-sensitive details (your email address etc.) are transmitted normally over the Internet and this can never be guaranteed to be 100% secure.
+As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
-Where we have given (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
+Where we have given, (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 We may analyse your transactional information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 We may also use your personal information to detect and reduce fraud and credit risk.
 We do not, however, use any automated decision making based on such profiling.
-If you wish to be excluded from all profiling, please email write or telephone our Customer Care Team using the contact details given above.
+If you wish to be excluded from all profiling, please email, write to, or telephone our Customer Care Team using the contact details given above.

 Use of ‘cookies’

 Cookies are small files saved to the users’ computers hard drive that track, save and store information about the users’ interactions and usage of the website.
-This allows the website, through its server to provide the user with a tailored experience within this website.
+This allows the website, through its server, to provide the user with a tailored experience within this website.

-Users are advised that if they wish to deny the use and saving of cookies from this website on to their computer hard drive they should the take necessary steps within their web browser security settings to block all cookies from this website and its external serving vendors.
+Users are advised that if they wish to deny the use and saving of cookies from this website on to their computer hard drive, they should the take necessary steps within their web browser security settings to block all cookies from this website and its external serving vendors.

 Other cookies may be stored to your computer’s hard drive by external vendors when this website uses referral programs, sponsored links or adverts.
 Such cookies are used for conversion and referral tracking and typically expire after 30 days, though some may take longer.
 No personal information is stored, saved or collected.